Ritwik880/TaskList/README.md

 # npm install
 # npm run dev
-# You can acess each root in App.jsx file and see their functionality
+# You can acess each route in App.jsx file and see their functionality